chameleon-system/chameleon-base/UPGRADE-6.3.md

 During the upgrade to Bootstrap 4 the following styles where checked and these are our findings:

 btn-default -> btn-secondary
-- Some TCMSField types and TCMSTableEditors so check yours)
+- Some TCMSField types and TCMSTableEditors so check yours.

 .pull-left -> .float-left
 - TCMSFieldDocument